MAGDa-BeuthHS/dlsd/dlsd_2/README.txt

 1. AVERAGE_WEEK: decide what to do with not starting at 00:00:00 timestamp : should probably just average everything then readjust to start monday at midnight
 2. row/column names when printing
 3. figure out denormalizer in neural network model. does the model input need it?

+4. epochs : 30
+5. cross validation : and then what? how do you know you're not overfitting?